 Founded in spring 2021 and meeting on quarterly basis, the CENSIS IoT cyber security group is chaired by CENSIS’s Business Development Manager Cade Wells.
 Membership comprises representatives from industry, academia and trade associations who together, aim to raise awareness of best practice in IoT cyber security, including how to support companies and organisations seeking advice in this space, particularly start-ups and SMEs.

-The group will also support Scotland’s IoT cyber security capabilities by complementing the wider activities of organisations such as ScotlandIS and the Scottish Business Resilience Centres (SBRC).
+The group will also support Scotland’s IoT cyber security capabilities by complementing the wider activities of organisations such as ScotlandIS and the Cyber and Fraud Centre – Scotland (formerly the Scottish Business Resilience Centre/SBRC).